 Stephen Cheney considered the room for change in military education, noting the lack of climate change discussions.
 He mentioned the role the military plays in carbon emissions and the need for research and development of renewable energy sources in war.

 Finally, Alice Hill was asked her opinion of the future of US climate change policy.
 She delineated the sharp divide in public opinion on climate change both between political parties and generations.
 This divide is reflected in the elected officials and the divide seen in Congress.

-Doug Weier, Holly Moran, and Georgios Kostakos, authors of the report, were asked a series of questions related to particular sections of the report, including military contributions to greenhouse gases, the West Africa region and Macronesia’s environmental threats and political atmosphere, and NATO coordinated action to disasters around the world.
+Doug Weier, Ashley McIlvain Moran, and Georgios Kostakos, authors of the report, were asked a series of questions related to particular sections of the report, including military contributions to greenhouse gases, the West Africa region and Macronesia’s environmental threats and political atmosphere, and NATO coordinated action to disasters around the world.

 Finally, Neil Moresetti and Michael Rühle held a conversation regarding the role of civil society and the importance of states in NATO policymaking.
 Moresetti and Rühle both mention the importance of reaching individual states in order to influence NATO policy and how NATO and member nations can actually learn from each other on what policies do and do not work.